IGoMorocco Sahara desert tour – part 2 is a continuations of Sahara desert tour.

-As a long-term traveler there have been many times over the years were the reality just didn’t live up to the hype, so many times I’ve just been left disappointed.
+As a long-term traveler, there have been many times over the years were the reality just didn’t live up to the hype, so many times I’ve just been left disappointed.
 However you will be glad to know, this was not the case for the Sahara, it was so much more than I had hoped for.
 The Sahara desert took my breath away and the ride through as the sun started to set was just so peaceful, I would go as far as saying it was the most peaceful I had ever felt; it truly felt like I had found my Zen.

-See here for Sahara desert gallery you will see what I mean.)
+See here for Sahara desert gallery You will see what I mean.)

 The trek itself was slow-paced lasting around 2 hours.
 The guide stopped a few times to let us take some pictures but also to give the camels a rest.
-One of those stops, was to climb up a dune and watch the sun set over the horizon; there’s just no better feeling.
+One of those stops was to climb up a dune and watch the sunset over the horizon; there’s just no better feeling.

 If like me, you decide to visit the Sahara through winter, you should know as the sun sets and darkness falls the heat will evaporate and you will start to feel the chill.
 So it’s advisable to take some warm clothes with you.

-The trek continued in the darkness, like I mentioned before the guide is like a human GPS so there was no chance of us getting lost.
-With the darkness filling the open air the desert started to light up by nomad and Berber desert camp fires.
+The trek continued in the darkness like I mentioned before the guide is like a human GPS so there was no chance of us getting lost.
+With the darkness filling the open air the desert started to light up by nomad and Berber desert campfires.

 Just after 2 hours into our trek and the camp came into view, some of the group had started to get restless on their camels and the camp was a welcome relief for them.

 On a side note, I have to mention just how well treated our camels were treated, once we dismounted, they were untied and given food and water.
-The guide even took a few minutes to go over to each off them and talked to them individually.
+The guide even took a few minutes to go over to each of them and talked to them individually.
 (I think he was the camel whisperer.)

 The Camp and setup.